john-chapman/john-chapman.github.io/about.md

 permalink: /about/
 ---

-John Chapman is a computer graphics engineer who writes about himself in the third person.
+John Chapman is a computer graphics technician who writes about himself in the third person.

 He is also sometimes a painter.